armaanshah96/cuRate/README.md

 ***
 ####Current Version
-The current version (1.0) requires users of cuRate to download the cuRate.R script, hard-code their own slack team tokens and Twitter API keys, set a list of desired Twitter users to follow, and set up a Cron job to automate the bot on their local machine.
+The current version (1.0) requires users of cuRate to download the cuRate.R script, hard-code their own Slack team tokens and Twitter API keys, set a list of desired Twitter users to follow, and set up a Cron job to automate the bot on their local machine.

 ***
 ####Future Releases
-Future versions of cuRate will allow user interactivity within slack, starting with slash command implementation and eventually progressing to a full-blown bot user.
+Future versions of cuRate will allow user interactivity within Slack, starting with slash command implementation and eventually progressing to a full-blown bot user.

 ***
 ####Installation/Set-Up
-Follow these steps to set up the current version of cuRate in your slack team:
+Follow these steps to set up the current version of cuRate in your Slack team:

 1) Download the [cuRate.R script](https://github.com/armaanshah96/cuRate/blob/master/cuRate.R)